FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/filecoin-network-base-at-consensus-2023-wrapped.md

 Across the week, more than 600 people visited the Network Base to co-work, network, and hear some amazing talks from folks within the Filecoin ecosystem and beyond.

-Take a look at all the talks from FIL Network Base [here](https://www.youtube.com/playlist?list=PLp3zrT1ewY0kwXj2NgQU6ZrbLlb_Uwmc0)!
+Watch all the recorded talks from the Filecoin Network Base at Consensus 2023 [on our YouTube playlist](https://www.youtube.com/playlist?list=PLp3zrT1ewY0kwXj2NgQU6ZrbLlb_Uwmc0)!

 ![](/assets/images/filecoin-network-base-1.jpg)